code-423n4/docs/competitions/submission-guidelines.md

 Formatting:
 - Wardens are encouraged to use a standard format to label findings, e.g. `L-01`, `L-02`, etc. for low-risk findings, and `C-01`, `C-02`, etc. for centralization/governance findings.
-- Please do not use `G-` prefixes as those are typically used to identify Gas optimization findings.
 - Non-standard labels such as `R-` (refactor), `I-` (informational), or `S-` (suggestion) will be considered non-critical and are therefore discouraged.

 Each QA report is assessed based on report quality and thoroughness as compared with other reports.